fgalliat/XtsCPM/ESP8266_AT/ATcmds.md

   - set
     - < AT+CWJAP=`ssid`,`pwd`
     - \> OK
+      - AT+CWJAP="Livebox-52B8","..."
+      - AT+CWJAP="Fremen2","..."
+      - have to reconnect w/ psk each time you change network
+      - but keep after reset
-  - list available APs
+  - list available APs (AT+CWMODE=3 before ?)
     - < AT+CWLAP
     - (more infos on the URL above)
   - disconnect from AP
     - < AT+CWQAP
     - \> OK

-- STA mode
+- STA mode (wifi ~server)

   - get infos
     - < AT+CWSAP?